kev-cao/autograder-utils/README.md

 [**tests-parser**](tests-parser)

 \- Contains script to parse JUnit test files and create bash commands for running tests.
+Also includes instructions for creating tests in the Autograder.